King Kullen: History

 Cullen died at Flushing Hospital on April 24, 1936, at the age of 52, from peritonitis following an appendectomy.
 His widow, Nan, took over King Kullen, becoming chairman of the board.
 She was joined by her sons, James A. Cullen (then 24) and John B. Cullen (then 15).

 In 1937, King Kullen stores began providing shopping carts.
 In the 1950s, conveyor belts, air conditioning, automatically opening exterior doors, tile floors (easier to clean than wood), and in-store music systems were introduced.
 In the 1960s, King Kullen began stocking non-food items.
 In 1966, King Kullen purchased the nine-store Blue Jay Markets, a Suffolk County-based grocery chain.
 Blue Jay had been owned and operated by Frank Radau of Smithtown.
 In 1969, King Kullen bought the Hinsch Produce Co.
 In 1982, King Kullen introduced in-store bakeries.

 King Kullen remains owned and operated by the Cullen family, with second-, third- and fourth-generation family members working for the company.
 During the 1980s, former New York City Councilman Jack Muratori served as a King Kullen board member.

 In 1995, King Kullen opened Wild by Nature, an independent subsidiary.
 Wild by Nature is a grocery store marketed as selling wholesome, natural products.
 Wild by Nature has four locations (Setauket, Huntington, Hampton Bays, and Oceanside).

 On January 4, 2019, it was announced that Stop & Shop (a division of Ahold Delhaize) would purchase King Kullen's 32 stores and its 5 Wild by Nature stores.
 On April 17, 2020, it was announced that the deal set to close on April 30, 2020.
-On June 10, 2020, it was announced that the acquisition had been terminated and that King Kullen would remain independent due to "unforeseen changes in the marketplace."
+On June 10, 2020, it was announced that the acquisition had been terminated and that King Kullen would remain independent due to "unforeseen changes in the marketplace.".

+On July 30, 2026, it was announced that Giunta's Meat Farms, a family owned supermarket chain also located on Long Island, would be acquiring King Kullen's 24 stores and its 4 Wild by Nature stores.